framis/framis.github.io/_posts/2016-12-26-dockerizing-spark-local.markdown

 The Dockerfile
 --------------

-Unfortunatley for us, Spark's most popular Spark docker image (sequenceiq/spark)[https://hub.docker.com/r/sequenceiq/spark] is outdated and uses Spark 1.6 only.
+Unfortunatley for us, Spark's most popular Spark docker image [sequenceiq/spark](https://hub.docker.com/r/sequenceiq/spark) is outdated and uses Spark 1.6 only.
 Current version of Spark while writting this article is 2.0.2.

 A deeper search in dockerhub does not give more relevant results from popular images.
 Hopefully, Spark is not too hard to install, here are the few dependencies if you want to use spark-scala:
 - Java
 - Scala & sbt
 - Spark & Hadoop

-This image has all we need: https://github.com/P7h/docker-spark
+This Docker image has all we need: https://github.com/P7h/docker-spark

 Personnally, I do not like depending on someone else's Dockerfile, especially when it is unofficial and so simple.
 Below, the adapted version I use.